BlakeLatch/YouTube-to-MP3-Converter/README.md

+This is a very simple YouTube to MP3 converter I made because I got tired of the ad spam that you find on online converters.

 To run this appliaction, you must:
 1. Install the latest version of Python
 2. Open this folder in the terminal